LyleMi/Learn-Web-Hacking/source/tools/operation.rst

 - `reGeorg <https://github.com/sensepost/reGeorg>`_ pwn a bastion webserver and create SOCKS proxies through the DMZ.
 Pivot and pwn
 - `Neo-reGeorg <https://github.com/L-codes/Neo-reGeorg>`_ Neo-reGeorg is a project that seeks to aggressively refactor reGeorg
 - `ABPTTS <https://github.com/nccgroup/ABPTTS>`_ TCP tunneling over HTTP/HTTPS for web application servers
+- `frp <https://github.com/fatedier/frp>`_ A fast reverse proxy to help you expose a local server behind a NAT or firewall to the internet

 漏洞管理
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~